-We have audited the financial statements of Mater Academy East Charter Middle School as of and for the fiscal year ended June 30, 2022 and have issued our report thereon dated September 15, 2022.
+We have audited the financial statements of Mater Academy High School, Miami, Florida as of and for the year ended June 30, 2023 and have issued our report thereon dated September 15, 2023.

-Auditors' Responsibility
+Auditor's Responsibility

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Chapter 10.850, Rules of the Auditor General.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.